okoisorjr/simple_task_management/README.md

 ```bash
   `http://localhost:${PORT}/api-docs`
 ```
-## Optimizations
+## Optimizations (WebSocket Gateway)

-Implemented a Websocket Gateway to enable realtime data updates from server on every new task added and task updates
+Implementation of a Websocket Gateway to enable realtime data updates on the client from the server in the event that a new task is added or an exisiting task is updated

 To connect to the socket using the react library
 ```bash